ronoel/bolt-protocol/README.md

 - `transfer-bolt-to-stacks`: Transfer from Bolt Protocol to Stacks wallet
 - `transfer-stacks-to-bolt`: Deposit from Stacks wallet to Bolt Protocol
 - `transfer-stacks-to-stacks`: Direct transfer between Stacks wallets

+---

+## Pay Transaction Fees with sBTC for Any Contract

+Bolt Protocol enables users to pay transaction fees in sBTC for contract calls to *any* Stacks smart contract, not just Bolt's own contract.

+- See [How to Pay Transaction Fees with sBTC for Any Contract](guides/pay-fee-with-sbtc.md) for a step-by-step integration guide.

+---

 ## Bolt API (v1)